What to Do If Someone Is Blackmailing You for Watching Porn

 Do they provide any proof?

 If someone has compromising footage of you, then at the very least, screenshots should be included in the email.
-If there are no screenshots or video, then that’s another sign that they’re just trying to make a quick buck.
+If there are no screenshots or video, that’s another sign that they’re just trying to make a quick buck.

 Has anyone else gotten this email before?